BLCM/wlmods/Apocalyptech/README.md

   mission items) far more visible
 - **No Blacksmith Hammers** - Disables the loud automatic hammers in the Brighthoof blacksmith area (right next to the enchantment-reroll machine)
+- **No DLC Gear Unlocked Notices** - Disables the "New Gear Unlocked" messages while in Dreamveil Overlook.
 - **No Fixed Overworld Map Cameras** - Disables the fixed-view cameras around map entrances, on the Overworld.
 - **No Reload Notification** - Removes the "reload" notification when you're